How to Cruise With Teens Without the Eye-Rolling and Drama

 • Book and plan speciality restaurants together.

-How To Get Your Family Cruise Line Right For The Teens
+How To Get Your Family Cruise Line Right

 Research your family cruise line together as a family, make a list of activities that are important to you all.
 Are your teens sporty?
 This has a huge bearing when cruising with teens, cruise lines such a Royal Caribbean, MSC or NCL may be better as they offer sports facilities such as rock climbing and go carting.